euxzy/artoshiru/README.md

 # artoshiru

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines SvelteKit, Hono, ORPC, and more.
+A cross-platform personal finance tracking app built with SvelteKit, Hono, ORPC, React Native, and TailwindCSS, organized in a monorepo structure.

+This app helps users efficiently manage their monthly income and expenses with a clean, responsive, and user-friendly interface.

 ## Features